 Problems are traditionally addressed by brainstorming about them, without any structure whatsoever.
-SIT does things differently.
+Systematic Inventive Thinking does things differently.
 According to Systematic Inventive Thinking, innovation takes place when:

 - Thinkers work within a familiar world;

-- Solutions are invented that are independent of a specific problem;
+- Solutions are invented by good ideas that are independent of a specific problem;

 - And when the following five methods are used: subtraction, multiplication, division, attribute dependence, and task unification.

 This method from the Systematic Inventive Thinking (SIT) methodology involves taking an essential part out of a product or service and giving new life to it.
 That part was previously considered a crucial component of another product.
 For example, the idea for a recorder was generated by taking Sony’s Walkman and subtracting the recording function from the total product.